gsl4295/me/resume.md

 ## Non-Academic
 ### Personal Endeavors
 - I'm serious about learning more programming languages, as shown from this website and [my other projects](https://github.com/gsl4295).
-- I've also learned (as stated above) how to livestream an event.
+- I've also learned (as stated above in the Esports section) how to livestream an event.
 I run two YouTube channels for my school that have the ability to stream different events.